Pietrek1989/Capstone-proposition/README.md

 - stripe for payment

-## Proposition 2: Cryptocurrency Blockchain app
+## Proposition 2: Cryptocurrency Blockchain app and community
 Blockchain app for convienient transaction with attractive UI and a hang out plce for crypto enthusiasts

 ### Features: